AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials.md

 * [Data Noise, Correlation And Causation](GameDesignMeetsMachineLearningTutorials/DataNoiseCorrelationAndCausation.md) (Incomplete)

-## Game Environment Data Is Far More Cleaner Than Real World Data

-* Noise usually comes from overlapping interactions.

-* Your model's global optimum might be a real global optimum.

-* Game environment states are just a series of physics calculations.
-Your model may accidentally associate certain things with certain states!

 ## Intepreting Local And Global Optima In Game Design

 * Local Optima -> The best solution for anything related to the current game session.